Degri95/Credit_Risk_Analysis/README.md

 ![SMOTEENN](/Resources/SMOTEENN.PNG)

 In the SMOTEENN algorithm, over and under-sampling is used.
-The minority class is first over-sampled with SMOTE, and then the resulting data is cleaned with an undersampling stategy until balanced.
+The minority class is first over-sampled with SMOTE, and then the resulting data is cleaned with an undersampling strategy until balanced.
 A logistic regression model was used with the resampled data.

 - **Accuracy Score:** .67
 - **Precision Score:** .01